sticklebackdk/countries-elixir/README.md

 # Countries

-ISO 3166-1 country codes and names.
+This is an elixir module handling ISO 3166-1 country codes and names.

 ## Installation